pdclark/menu-social-icons/readme.txt

 We load FontAwesome onto your site using NetDNA's [Bootstrap CDN](http://www.bootstrapcdn.com/#tab_fontawesome) service.
 This makes it load much faster for your users.

 == Changelog ==

+= 1.3 =
+* Add support for FontAwesome 4.0 with `storm_social_icons_use_latest` filter.
+* FontAwesome 4.0 adds vimeo.com and stackexchange.com, but removes support for IE7, so it is disabled by default.
+Use the filter example shown in the plugin description to enable it.

 = 1.2 =
 * Add filter for custom icons and URLs.